-XSML manages two funds with a focus on frontier markets in Central and East Africa: the Central Africa SME Fund and the African Rivers Fund.
+XSML manages three funds with a focus on frontier markets in Central and East Africa: the Central Africa SME Fund, the African Rivers Fund and African Rivers Fund III.
 Our local teams of 14 investment and operating professionals have experience in emerging and frontier markets in private equity, corporate and development banking and corporate restructuring with offices in Kinshasa (DRC) and Kampala (Uganda).

 A brief introduction to XSML

 2008 – Founding of XSML

 November 2010 – Close of first fund under management, the Central Africa SME Fund, which invests debt and equity in SMEs in frontier markets as the Democratic Republic of Congo (DRC) and Central African Republic (CAR).

 February 2016 – Close of second fund, the African Rivers Fund (ARF).
 This fund has a similar mandate as CASF but extends its geographical reach to Congo-Brazzaville and Uganda.
 Between the two funds, total assets under management are now at USD 69 million.

 December 2019 – ARF is over 100% invested

 August 2020 – First close of our third fund, African Rivers Fund III (ARF III) – extending geographical reach to include Congo-Brazzaville, DRC, Uganda and Angola.
 Between the three funds, total assets under management are now at over USD 120 million.

 little bit of text here about XSML